LOADING

 Users: more than 200 million

 Twitter is a microblogging service through which you can read and send posts of up to 140 characters.
 The posts are text-based and are known as ‘tweets.’
 The concept of sharing thoughts and views has now gained tremendous popularity worldwide.
-The subscribers are known as ‘followers, ” and follow (subscribe to) other users’ tweets.
+Subscribers are known as ‘followers’ and follow (subscribe to) other users’ tweets.

 More Sites

-Several other sites like ‘MySpa,’ ‘Friendster,’ etc., were in the list of ‘Top 10 popular websites’ before ‘Facebook’ was launched.
-Websites like ‘LinkedIn,’ where you can develop new contacts, search jobs, post your resume, and design your career, are also quite popular today.
+Several other sites, such as MySpa, Friendster, etc., were on the list of ‘Top 10 popular websites’ before Facebook was launched.
+Websites like LinkedIn, where you can develop new contacts, search for jobs, post your resume, and design your career, are also quite popular today.

 Information Sites